-CLEVELAND, Ohio (WOIO) - The Cleveland Department of Public Health announced on Friday that there were three COVID-19 related deaths in the city, bringing the total cumulative deaths to 165 citywide.
+CLEVELAND, Ohio (WOIO) - The Cleveland Department of Public Health announced on Saturday that there were 179 new cases of COVID-19 in the city, bringing the total cumulative cases to 21,962 citywide.

 Health officials said the new confirmed cases include people whose ages range from under 1-year-old to their 80s, according to a city Facebook post.

 CDPH is working to identify their close contacts who would require testing or monitoring for COVID-19 symptoms.

-Four cases were transferred when health officials learned the individuals were not Cleveland residents.
+Fifteen cases were transferred when CDPH learned the individuals were not Cleveland residents.

 The City of Cleveland COVID-19 Dashboard displays the most recent preliminary data from the Ohio Department of Health about COVID-19 cases, hospitalizations, deaths, and recoveries in Cleveland by selected demographics.
 View the dashboard here.